TychoJ/avrMake/README.md

 ```PowerShell
 winget install --interactive --exact dorssel.usbipd-win
 ```
-This will intall USBIPD on your windows machine.
+This will install USBIPD on your windows machine.
 If you leave out --interactive, winget may immediately restart your computer if that is required to install the drivers.
 After installation you'll have to restart your device for USBIPD to work.

 After the restart you can use the following command in PowerShell (As Administrator):